Spectral distances on RCD spaces: Introduction

 \subsubsection{Kasue-Kumura sense}

-In \cite{KK, KK2}, Kasue-Kumura defined a distance between possibly weighted closed Riemannian manifolds by using their heat kernels.
-The idea is close to that of \cite{BerardBessonGallot}, but they are different.
+In \cite{KK, KK2}, Kasue-Kumura defined a distance between weighted closed Riemannian manifolds by using their heat kernels.
+The idea is close to that of \cite{BerardBessonGallot}, although different.
 The precise definition is as follows; for all weighted closed Riemannian manifolds $(M^n, g, e^{-\psi}\di \mathrm{vol}^g), (N^k, h, e^{-\phi}\di \mathrm{vol}^h)$, denoting by $p, q$ their heat kernels, respectively, the \textit{spectral distance} in the sense of Kasue-Kumura between them is defined by the infimum of $\epsilon \in (0, \infty)$ satisfying that there exist maps $f_1:M^n \to N^k, f_2:N^k \to M^n$ such that

 and

 are satisfied.
 Then they also established a precompactness result with respect to this distance.
 Here let us give the following natural question as in the case of B\'erard-Besson-Gallot. \begin{enumerate} \item[(Q$3$)] After generalizing the spectral distance in the sense of Kasue-Kumura, denoted by $\tilde \dist_{\mathrm{Spec}}$ in the paper, to a nonsmooth setting, can we give a necessary and sufficient condition for the validity of $\tilde \dist_{\mathrm{Spec}}$-convergence in terms of the mGH convergence? \end{enumerate} The second main result, Theorem \ref{kk}, provides a positive answer to (Q$3$) as explained in the next subsection.